kamerynjw/kamerynjw.github.io/teaching/2019/math244.md

 Announcements
 -------------

+* (4/17) I will be offering the chance to makeup points you lost from the second midterm.
+[Here are six problems.]({{ page.url }}exam2-makeup.pdf) They correspond to the six problems from the in-class portion of the midterm.
+Choose up to three problems from the midterm and do the corresponding problem.
+Turn them into me on Monday, April 22 to get back up to 70% of the points you lost.

 * (4/4) A study guide for the second midterm is [here]({{ page.url }}sg2.pdf).
 As a reminder, the midterm will be next Friday, April 12.

 * (2/7) The first midterm, next Friday, February 15, will be over sections 11.5, 11.6, and 14.1–14.6.
 Calculations you should know how to perform for the midterm: